jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 - Fresh install Ubuntu Server 18.04 (64-bit) on the NUC.
 - Copy the `5g-clarity_testbed_v0/vagrant/vagrant` directory from this repository to `$HOME`, so it becomes `$HOME/vagrant`.
 - Check that you have network connectivity.
 For that purpose, you may configure a YAML file at `/etc/netplan`.
 Please check `$HOME/vagrant/NUC/50-nuc.yaml.1` as an example.
-- Install kernel 5.5 with MPTCP support and reboot:
+- Install kernel ~~5.5~~5.4.144 with MPTCP support and reboot:
 ```
 cd $HOME/vagrant
 bash ./mptcp_kernel55_installation.sh
 sudo reboot
 ```
-- After rebooting, the NUC will have kernel 5.5 (you should check it by executing `uname -r`) ~~but you will loose the driver for the Intel Gigabit Ethernet Controller I219-V. In order to install the driver (e1000e version 3.8.7) execute:~~ (this was for kernel 5.4, which has some stabiltiy problems for the Wi-Fi card; it is not required with kernel 5.5).
+- After rebooting, the NUC will have kernel ~~5.5~~5.4.144 (you should check it by executing `uname -r`) ~~but you will loose the driver for the Intel Gigabit Ethernet Controller I219-V. In order to install the driver (e1000e version 3.8.7) execute: (this was for kernel 5.4, which has some stabiltiy problems for the Wi-Fi card; it is not required with kernel 5.5)~~.
 ~~`cd $HOME/vagrant`~~
 ~~`bash ./nuc_network1.sh`~~
 Modify your network settings in the file `/etc/netplan/50-nuc.yaml` and reboot.
 Please check that you have network connectivity again.